Keyboard shortcuts

 Job Scheduler triggers

-→ Consumer Service checks .cti-consumers (local_offset < remote_offset)
+→ Consumer Service checks .wazuh-cti-consumers (local_offset < remote_offset)

 → Update Service fetches change batches from CTI API